Biased branching random walks on Bienaym\'e--Galton--Watson trees: Proofs of main results

 We consider a tagged particle like in the proof of Theorem~\ref{thm:ls}: We look at the random walk $(S^*_n, n\ge 0)$ given by the ancestral lineage $(S^*_0 = X (\varnothing), S^*_1 = X(1), S^*_2 = X(11), \ldots)$.
 Let $1_n$ denote the tagged particle in the $n$-th generation so that $S_n^*=X(1_n)$.
 This is a $\lambda$--biased random walk.
 Inspect the trace of $S^*$, $(S^*_n, n\geq 0)$.
 Consider the set

 That is, $x\in R$ if $S^*$ encounters $x$ but at the same time does not explore the subtree associated with $x$.
-An event which could cause $x \in R$ is the following: $S^*$ encounters $x^*$, the parent of $x$, moves to $x$, moves back to $x^*$, moves to a different child of $x^*$, and then never visits $x^*$ again.
+An event which could cause $x \in R$ is the following: $S^*$ encounters $x_-$, the parent of $x$, moves to $x$, moves back to $x_-$, moves to a different child of $x_-$, and then never visits $x_-$ again.
 By transience of $S^*$ we can see that $\vert R \vert = \infty$, $\PP$--almost surely.
+Indeed, for each vertex $x \in \{S^*_i, i \ge 0\}$, consider the last time $n$ such that $S^*_n = x$, which is almost surely finite by transience.
+After time $n$, one of two mutually exclusive situations occurs: \begin{enumerate} \item The walk $\{S^*_i, i \ge n+1\}$ never returns to the fringe tree $F_\omega(x)$ rooted at $x$. \item The walk never leaves $F_\omega(x)$. \end{enumerate} In the first case, there must be a vertex $y$ on $F_\omega(x)$ that belongs to $R$.
+Now suppose, for a contradiction, that $|R| < \infty$.
+Then after some finite time $N$, the walk must always fall into the second situation.
+Consequently, from time $N$ onward the walk $\{S^*_i, i \ge N\}$ would be confined to a single ray of the tree $\omega$, an event that occurs with probability zero.
+So we have $\PP(|R| = \infty)=1$.